LightSys/Map-Labeler/README.md

 ```

 ### ```-tc <target-color```
 If this flag is present, the label(s) will be more likely to contain more of the target color
+The color can be given as a text using standard java colors.
+(Look [here](https://docs.oracle.com/javase/7/docs/api/java/awt/Color.html) for a list of colors)
 ```
 java Labeler aruba-map.gif Aruba -tc cyan
 ```

-You can also specify color using hex values
+You can also specify color using hex values.
+It is expected but not required that you find the exact color you are targeting.
 ```
 java Labeler aruba-map.gif Aruba -tc 0x00ffff
 ```